dfinity/ic-staking-documentation/docs/7-faq/7-1-recreate-private-key.md

 will generate the exact same `private key`.

-However, `keysmith` does not quite know that (at the time of this writing), so when using `keysmith` to recreate your `private key` you need to recreate the original `wage roast present easy mobile olympic panda double ready unveil knock stage` from the stored `wage roas pres easy mobi olym pand doub read unve knoc stag`.
+However, `keysmith` does not quite know that you only need the first four letters in each word (at the time of this writing), so when using `keysmith` to recreate your `private key` you need to recreate the original `wage roast present easy mobile olympic panda double ready unveil knock stage` from the stored `wage roas pres easy mobi olym pand doub read unve knoc stag`.
 You can do that by using using this list of [BIP-39 words](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt).

 ## 7.1.2 Execute commands